-Menopause Mondays: Ellen’s 5 Steps to Hormone Happiness, Step 2: Find A Menopause Specialist
+Menopause Mondays: Ellen’s Steps to Hormone Happiness: Find A Menopause Specialist

-Thursday, October 18th is World Menopause Day.
-This is like a worldwide birthday party for the big M!
-This year, the sponsoring organization, the International Menopause Society (IMS), is launching a campaign to focus on the health implications of weight gain during menopause.
-(Coincidentally, we blogged about weight gain a few weeks ago.)
 What are some ways you can honor and celebrate yourself or other women you know who are experiencing perimenopause or menopause?
 How about throwing a Menopause Party?
-Or update your Facebook status with a link to this fact sheet from the IMS.
 Talk to your daughter about hormones and how they affect women’s health.
 Basically, open up the channels of communication and break this taboo that somehow still lingers around the topic of menopause.
 It’s silly, and it’s time we’re done with it.
 Raise a toast to you and to women worldwide who share this passage of womanhood.
-Let’s celebrate like it’s a party all over the world. (btw, Olivia Newton John is 64.
-Xanadu!)

-If you tuned in previously, you read the first edition of our brand new section, Ask Ellen.
-Ask Ellen is just one way we’re giving voice to the sisterhood to share their experiences.
+Dear Ellen is another way to give a voice to the sisterhood to share their experiences.
 By opening up and reaching out, we are empowered, and we widen the circle of the perimenopause and menopause conversation.
 (You know, the conversation that most likely no one ever had with you.)
-We spoke with Leigh, a busy wife and mother of six kids who has been battling severe hot flashes through the heat of the summer and the recent marriages of two of her sons.
+I spoke with Leigh, a busy wife and mother of six kids who has been battling severe hot flashes through the heat of the summer and the recent marriages of two of her sons.
 Leigh and I talked about a lot, but the main theme of our conversation was opening up and reaching out.
 That is Step Numero Uno!
 Leigh, like many other busy women, had prioritized her family and others in her life higher than dealing with her own increasingly severe symptoms.
 If you are in a similar situation, you first must decide to reach out for help.
 Opening up to the people in your life – your spouse, children, friends – suddenly reveals that you are not alone and begins building your support network.
 Whatever your personal style is, the journey to hormone happiness begins when you first reach out!

 Now it’s time for Step 2: finding your very own perimenopause and menopause specialist.
 To understand your options and the risks and benefits of different treatments, you need to have a partner who is a perimenopause and menopause specialist.
 Perimenopause is known for the rapid changes it brings.
 These changes can be physical, psychological, and emotional.
 You deserve and need a doctor who understands and treats YOU – mind, body and spirit.